shiwaforce/poco/README.rst

     **poco config <project> [plan]**

-prints the full config for selected project with plan (docker-compose file with environment variables)
+prints the full config for selected project with plan (docker-compose file with environment variables or kubernetes describe)

     **poco clean**